Horses & Equestrians

 - Greet users early.
 Hikers and cyclists should yield to horses, but many trail-users can be intimidated by horses or don't know what to do.

 - Keep to the right of the trail.
-When passing others, always pass in a single file at a walk.

 - Expect the unexpected.
 Small children, animals and the elderly can be unpredictable or frightened by horses.